oracle-devrel/devo.tutorials/learning-languages-with-oracle-cloud.md

 Begin by downloading the latest the Arduino IDE from their [website](https://www.arduino.cc) and installing it on your computer.

-{% img assets/arduino-user-interface.png "The Arduino IDE user interface." %}
+{% imgx assets/arduino-user-interface.png "The Arduino IDE user interface." %}

 Besides writing code, the next two most commonly performed actions will involve these two buttons:

-{% img assets/arduino-buttons.png "Arduino buttons to compile and upload the code to the device" %}
+{% imgx assets/arduino-buttons.png "Arduino buttons to compile and upload the code to the device" %}

 The button with the tick mark on the left is to compile and verify the code, while the button on the right with the right pointing arrow, both compiles and uploads the code to the connected device.
 However, before you can upload the code, the following configuration is required.

 1. First, we need to add the board descriptions and required libraries to the Arduino IDE.
 Under the *File* menu, select the *Preferences* item, and then click the button next to the text field labelled *Additional Boards Manager URLS*.
 Enter the URL [https://m5stack.oss-cn-shenzhen.aliyuncs.com/resource/arduino/package_m5stack_index.json](https://m5stack.oss-cn-shenzhen.aliyuncs.com/resource/arduino/package_m5stack_index.json) and then click *OK*.

-    {% img assets/arduino-boards-manager-urls.png "Add the board manager URL from M5Stack." %}
+    {% imgx assets/arduino-boards-manager-urls.png "Add the board manager URL from M5Stack." %}
 1. Return to the main window and then go the *Boards Manager* utility.
 You will find this under the *Tools* menu and when you place your mouse cursor over the currently selected *Board*, you will see an additional item called *Board Manager*.
 Launch the Board Manager and then search the term "m5stack".
 Install the *M5Stack* board by *M5Stack official*.
-    {% img assets/arduino-boards-add-m5stack.png "Add the M5Stack boards to the Arduino IDE." %}
+    {% imgx assets/arduino-boards-add-m5stack.png "Add the M5Stack boards to the Arduino IDE." %}
 1. To work with JSON, we will also need a third-party library called [ArduinoJson](https://arduinojson.org/).
 We can install this using the *Library Manager* that can be accessed from under the *Tools* menu (the item is actually called *Manage Libraries...*).

-    {% img assets/arduino-library-install.png "Install the ArduinoJson library using the Library Manager." %}
+    {% imgx assets/arduino-library-install.png "Install the ArduinoJson library using the Library Manager." %}
 1. Finally, select the *M5Paper* board.
 The preset parameter values should work, but you **must** select the communications port that is assigned to the device when connected *via* USB.
-    {% img assets/arduino-boards-select.png "Select the appropriate board to begin." %}
+    {% imgx assets/arduino-boards-select.png "Select the appropriate board to begin." %}

 > **Note**
 >